sabryyoussef/cybrosys_school/README.rst

 About
 =====

-School, is a Odoo 13 module that let you:
+School is an Odoo module that lets you:

 - Manage Students Information.
+- Supports Odoo versions 13, 17, and 18.

 Features
 ========

-This Odoo 13 module include the follow technical features included:
+This Odoo module includes the following technical features:

 - Data demonstration support.
 - Internationalisation (i18n) support.
 - Tests units support.

-- ACL customs support.
+- ACL customisation support.

 Dependencies